 John Fitzpatrick, Educate Texas' Executive Director, has an extensive history working with education.
 Before taking the helm at Educate Texas, Mr. Fitzpatrick served as Executive Director of the Capital Area Training Foundation, now Skillpoint Alliance, where he worked to build relationships between the business sector, educational interest groups, and community partners for the benefit of Central Texans.
 Concurrently, he held the position of Vice-President for Education and Workforce Development for the Greater Austin Chamber of Commerce and also served as an elected member of the Austin Independent School District Board of Trustees.
 He spent four years on Capitol Hill where he worked on education and workforce development policies for the U.S. House of Representatives and U.S. Senate.
 Mr. Fitzpatrick first began his career in education as a middle school teacher and coach.
 He received a bachelor’s degree from Wesleyan University in Connecticut, and a master’s degree from the LBJ School of Public Affairs at University of Texas-Austin.

-Chris Coxon currently serves as the Chief Program Officer for Educate Texas.
+Chris Coxon currently serves as the Managing Director of Programs for Educate Texas.
 Mr. Coxon previously served as the Deputy Superintendent for Teaching and Learning for the Boston Public Schools.
 During his tenure, the Broad Prize for Urban Education recognized the district as a finalist for four consecutive years and then as the winner in 2006.
 Mr. Coxon has also served as a principal, district administrator, and teacher in Puerto Rico for the Department of Defense Education Activity and in Dallas where he began his teaching career.
 He has served on various educational boards at the state and national level and has presented at various conferences across the country.
 In 2000, Mr. Coxon was selected into the Urban Superintendents Program at Harvard University.
-Mr. Coxon holds a bachelor’s degree from Benedictine College, a master’s degree in educational leadership from Phoenix University, and a master’s degree in administration, planning and social policy from Harvard University, where he is also a 2011 doctoral candidate.
+Mr. Coxon holds a bachelor’s degree from Benedictine College, a master’s degree in educational leadership from Phoenix University, and a master’s degree in administration, planning and social policy from Harvard University.

-Amy Groff is Educate Texas’ Chief Financial Officer.
+Amy Groff is Educate Texas’ Managing Director of Finance and Administration.
 Before joining the Educate Texas team, Ms. Groff served as Vice President of Finance and Administration for the Dallas Symphony Orchestra for 23 years.
 Prior to joining the Symphony, she was with Pricewaterhouse-Coopers (formerly Coopers & Lybrand) leaving as a senior manager after seven years of employment.
 Ms. Groff serves on the Finance Committee for the United Way of Metropolitan Dallas County and as a board member on the Dallas Symphony Foundation Board.
 Ms. Groff graduated from the University of Texas at Arlington with a bachelor’s degree in business administration in accounting.

 Priscilla Aquino Garza